s-blu/writerey/documentation/docs/en/documents.md

 The Read mode gets all the clunky, distracting stuff out of the way and puts your document into a readonly state.
 This way, you can check (or simply enjoy) your work without distraction.

-_Tip_: To achieve the same for the other modes, hit the distraction free mode button (eye) on the lower left corner.
+_Tip_: To achieve the same for the other document modes, use [the distraction free toggle](../application/#distraction-free-toggle).

 ### Write

+This is the mode to actively edit your document.
 You will probably stay in Write Mode most of the time.
-It lets you edit your document and shows you all the context informations you need.
+It lets you edit your document and shows you all the context informations you need in a read mode and hides creation of notes and modification of label values.

 ### Review

 In the review mode, you'll see all ui elements you need to add or modify context informations like label values and note items.
+You are still able to edit your document here, too.

 ## Activate a paragraph